What is eCommerce? Everything you need to know [2022 guide]

 1. Digital Products Retailers

 These merchants sell digital products online.
 Some examples of e-goods include graphics, white papers, studies, reports, e-books, software, and music downloads.
-Digital products are essentially data-based and non-physical.
+Digital goods are essentially data-based and non-physical, meaning inventory management is no longer a concern.

 Some examples of eCommerce stores that sell digital products include: